-The Access Card scheme works by Nimbus providing a centralised assessment of a disabled person’s evidenced needs whereby we translate detailed personal information into a set of symbols that represent their access requirements.
+The Access Card (and the free registration schemes we operate) works by Nimbus providing a centralised assessment of a disabled person’s evidenced needs whereby we translate detailed personal information into a set of symbols that represent their access requirements.
 This enables disabled people to quickly and discreetly communicate their needs when visiting a venue.

 Nimbus does not share any detailed personal information.
 Nimbus only enables you to share the symbolic information available as Access Card icons to authorised third parties as outlined in this document.